Obsessive Compulsive Disorder (OCD) – Diagnosis, Symptoms, and Treatment

 The diagnosis is based on criteria set by the Diagnostic and Statistical Manual of Mental Disorders.
-The key features of the diagnosis include the presence of intrusive thoughts, images or urges, as well as repetitive behaviors and mental acts.
+The diagnosis’s key features include intrusive thoughts, images, or urges, as well as repetitive behaviors and mental acts.
 These symptoms are typically time-consuming and cause significant social and occupational impairment.
 They may not be related to another medical or psychiatric diagnosis.

-Other psychiatric disorders must be considered in the diagnosis as they can have overlapping symptoms or coexist with OCD – these include major depressive disorder, tic disorder, psychotic disorders, and obsessive-compulsive personality disorder.
+Other psychiatric disorders must be considered in the diagnosis.
+They can have overlapping symptoms or coexist with OCD – these include major depressive disorder, tic disorder, psychotic disorders, and obsessive-compulsive personality disorder.

-Your doctor may order laboratory tests to exclude other metabolic of infectious diseases that can produce similar symptoms.
-Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function studies, (TSH, free T4).
+Your doctor may order laboratory tests to exclude other metabolic or infectious diseases that can produce similar symptoms.
+Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function studies (TSH, free T4).
 They will also usually check a urine analysis and urine drug screen.